Motor drive

-Motor drive means a system that includes a motor.
-An adjustable speed motor drive means a system that includes a motor that has multiple operating speeds.
-A variable speed motor drive is a system that includes a motor and is continuously variable in speed.
-If the motor is generating electrical energy rather than using it – this could be called a generator drive but is often still referred to as a motor drive.
+Motor drive is a physical system that includes a motor.
+Adjustable-speed motor drive is a physical system that includes a motor that has multiple operating speeds.
+Variable-speed motor drive is a physical system that includes a motor that is continuously variable in speed.
+If the motor is generating electrical energy rather than using it, the motor drive could be called a generator drive but is often still referred to as a motor drive.